scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/basics.md

 Do not forget to restart SCEPman App Service after enabling and saving the setting.
 {% endhint %}

+## AppConfig:CertificateStorage:TableStorageEndpoint

+This defines which Table Storage Endpoint to use for checking manual certificate revocations.
+If you remove this setting, SCEPman will not use the database for revocation checks.

+{% hint style="danger" %}
+Changes can harm your service!
+{% endhint %}

+## AppConfig:EnableCertificateStorage

+{% hint style="info" %}
+Applicable to version 2.8 and above
+{% endhint %}

+**Value:** _true_ or _false_ (default)

+**Description:** When requesting certificates, SCEPman stores those requested certificates in the Storage Account in Azure if this is set to _true_ and when this setting is not explictly overriden with _false_ for the specific endpoint.
+This will make the issued certificates appear in SCEPman Certificate Master, where you can view and revoke them manually.
+Additionally, certificates are revoked automatically depending on the specific SCEP endpoint used for enrollment.
+If set to _false_ or not set, SCEPman will only store issued certificates for those endpoint where certificate storage has been explicitly enabled.
+If a certificate is not stored,they are visible only in the logs or if the SCEP client stores them somewhere.

 ## WEBSITE\_RUN\_FROM\_PACKAGE

 This setting points to the Application Artifacts that will be loaded by starting the App Service.\